someobserver/recurgence/math/09-recurgent-field-equations/04-singularities/index.md

    $$
    \frac{d}{dt} r_s(p, t) = 2G_s \frac{dM(p, t)}{dt}
    $$
-   ensuring that the propagation of causal boundaries is faithfully resolved.
+   so that the propagation of causal boundaries is accurately resolved.

-These procedures collectively guarantee the stability and interpretability of RFT simulations, while preserving the theoretical integrity of singular phenomena intrinsic to the dynamics of recursive meaning.
+These procedures, taken together, support the stability and interpretability of RFT simulations, while upholding the theoretical integrity of singular phenomena intrinsic to the dynamics of recursive meaning.

 ---

 Next: [Agents, Interpretation, and Semantic Particles](/math/09-recurgent-field-equations/agents-and-interpretation/)

----